All Souls Seminars in Medieval and Renaissance Music

 Joseph W. Mason (University of Cambridge)

-Hilary term 2026 advance notice
+Hilary Term 2026

-29 January 2026
+29 January 2026, 5pm–7pm GMT

 Presenter: Kévin Roger (University of Lorraine)

-Title: Latin motets and literary networks in the late Middle Ages: Intertextuality, rhetoric, and digital reading
+Title: Latin Motets and Literary Networks in the Late Middle Ages: Intertextuality, Rhetoric, and Digital Reading

-Discussants: Yolanda Plumley and Karl Kügle
+Discussants: Yolanda Plumley (University of Exeter) and Karl Kügle (Universities of Oxford and Utrecht)

-26 February 2026
+26 February 2026, 5pm–7pm GMT

 Presenter: Andrew Kirkman (University of Birmingham)

 Title: Made to measure or prêt à chanter?
-The court of Wilhelm IV and the later Alamire manuscripts
+The Court of Wilhelm IV and the Later Alamire Manuscripts

-Discussants: Thomas Schmidt and Zoe Saunders
+Discussants: Thomas Schmidt (University of Manchester) and Zoe Saunders (Independent scholar)

-12 March 2026
+12 March 2026, 5pm–7pm GMT

-Presenters: Elisabeth Giselbrecht, Louisa Hunter-Bradley and Katie McKeogh (King’s College, London)
+Presenters: Elisabeth Giselbrecht, Louisa Hunter-Bradley and Katie McKeogh (King’s College London)

-Title: No two books are the same: Interactions with early printed music and the people behind them
+Title: No two books are the same.
+Interactions with early printed music and the people behind them